SouthGreenPlatform/trainings/_pages/linux/linuxPractice.md

 ##### Preparing working environment

-TODO : @christine
-* Blastanalysis : allEST + Bank scp
-*  =>  /scratch2/LOGIN/
+Before launching your blast, you have to prepare your working environment :
+* go into the directory /scratch
+* create a directory called 'formation_PUT_YOUR_ID' into the directory `/scratch` and move into this new drectory
+* download the directory with the data that will be used to perform a blast -  `wget http://itrop.ird.fr/LINUX-TP/BlastAnalysis.tar.gz`
+* decompress the gzip file `tar -xzvf BlastAnalysis.tar.gz`
+* go into the directory BlastAnalysis

 ##### Creating a custom database with `makeblastdb`
 As we use a custom database for the first time, If we have a fasta format file of these sequences we have to create a database from our fasta format file `AllEst.fasta` with the `makeblastdb` command.
+* Load the module blast
+* {% highlight bash %}module load bioinfo/blast/2.12.0+{% endhighlight %}

-* Go into the `bank` directory and create a nucleotide database by typing:
+* Go into the `Bank` directory and create a nucleotide database by typing:
-{% highlight bash %}module load bioinfo/blast/2.12.0+
+{% highlight bash %}
 makeblastdb -in AllEst.fasta -dbtype nucl -parse_seqids{% endhighlight %}

 * List the content of the directory to check if the database has been indexed